Malave615/myFlix-Angular-client/README.md

 ## Features

-Feature 1: Display a welcome view where users can either login or register a new account
+- **Feature 1**: Display a welcome view where users can either login or register a new account

-Feature 2: Authenticated users will be able to view all movies in the database
+- **Feature 2**: Authenticated users will be able to view all movies in the database

-Feature 3: Upon clicking on a particular movie, users will be taken to a single movie view, where the following additional features and movie details will be displayed:
+- **Feature 3**: Upon clicking on a particular movie, users will be taken to a single movie view, where the following additional features and movie details will be displayed:
   ○ A button that when clicked takes a user to the description view, containing a description, the director, the genre, and the actors of that particular movie.
   ○ A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.
   ○ A button that when clicked takes a user to the genre view, where details about that particular genre of the movie will be displayed.
   ○ A button that when clicked adds that particular movie to the user's list of favorites.

 ## Project Dependencies

-_ Angular
+- Angular
-_ Angular-Material
+- Angular-Material
-_ Angular - Router
+- Angular - Router
-_ Angular/cli
+- Angular/cli
-_ jasmine
+- jasmine
-_ typedoc
+- typedoc
-\_ Angular-cli-ghpages
+- Angular-cli-ghpages

 ## Setup and Installation